raph-son/telegram-spam-ban/README.md

 Ban users that meet certain spam criteria

 ## Usage
-run `pip install -r requirements.txt` to install needed requirements
+run `pip install -r requirements.txt` to install needed requirements and also, run `python db.py` to set your local db up